 Perales, Allmon, and Ice congratulates the neighbors on their victory.
 This decision will likely be appealed by the State and by Vulcan.
 That notwithstanding, the decision will prod TCEQ in future to better evaluate emissions from rock crushing plant facilities and help prevent the release of harmful air contaminants, like crystalline silica.

 Friends of Dry Comal Creek and STOP 3009 Vulcan Quarry, Jeffrey Reeh, Terry Olson, Mike Olson, and Comal Independent School District v.
-Texas Commission on Environmental Quality v.
-Vulcan Construction Materials, LLC, Cause No. D-1-GN-20-000941 (Travis County 2021).
+Texas Commission on Environmental Quality and Vulcan Construction Materials, LLC, Cause No. D-1-GN-20-000941 (Travis County 2021).